Best daily deals

 Price: Free / $12.99 per month / $69.99 per year

-JEFIT Workout Tracker is an all-in-one solution.
-It comes with features for tracking your various workouts as well as workout routines.
-Some of the features include video demonstrations of over 1,300 exercises, a rest timer, an interval timer, a body measurement log, and even a workout planner.
+JEFIT Workout Tracker is an all-in-one Android workout app.
+It comes with features for tracking your various workouts and workout routines.
+Some features include video demonstrations of over 1,300 exercises, a rest timer, an interval timer, a body measurement log, and even a workout planner.
 It also supports some advanced stuff like supersets.
 There are workout routines for beginners, intermediates, and advanced users.
-We’re not a fan of the subscription costs, but you do get a fair amount of the functionality for free.
+We’re not a fan of the subscription costs, but you get a fair amount of the functionality for free.
 Additionally, a slightly more organized UI might be helpful for new people.
 Otherwise, it’s a competent workout app with a lot of stuff.

 Leap Fitness Home Workout